Lifeline (Papa Roach song): Reception

 "Lifeline" received mixed reviews by critics.
 Chris Fallon of AbsolutePunk.net said about the single: Too many times the band takes one step forward and two steps back, at least showing some minimal signs of life in a dying genre built on repetition.
 Shaddix has a solid voice for this sound, and Horton seems to be discovering a new use for his distortion pedal, there are just far too many cliches in the ocean Papa Roach is trying to swim across, and the band can't seem to cope with their identity.

 Stephen Thomas Erlewine of Allmusic said that the song has "a dire determination to its purported good times".
 "Lifeline" is Papa Roach's first song to top the Billboard Hot Mainstream Rock Tracks chart and lasted for six weeks.
 Unlike "Last Resort", "Lifeline" did not reach number one on Hot Modern Rock Tracks, but instead, reached number three and never reached any higher rank.
 The song is available as a downloadable song for the Rock Band video games and later appeared as a playable track in Band Hero.
 It is also on the iPhone and iPod Touch game Tap Tap Revenge 2.
 Therefore, increasing sales of "Lifeline".
-As of May 21, 2009, "Lifeline" has sold over 135,000 digital copies.
+As of May 21, 2009, "Lifeline" has sold over 135,000 digital copies and was certified Gold by the RIAA on December 6, 2024.